GitHub: mitz17/get-chrome-driver

 self.driver_path.chmod(0o755)

-6. Verify That Selenium Actually Works
+6. Verify That Selenium Can Launch It

 # get_chrome_driver/core.py